Manning sold Papa John’s stores 2 days before NFL cut chain

 Manning will remain Papa John’s celebrity spokesman and brand ambassador.
 He wasn’t immediately available for comment.

 The NFL and Papa John’s ended their deal Feb.
 27, and the league announced a multiyear marketing deal with Pizza Hut the following day.
-The NFL’s relationship with Papa John’s was strained last year when company founder John Schnatter criticized the league’s leadership about national anthem protests by players.
+The NFL’s relationship with Papa John’s was strained last year when company founder John Schnatter criticized the league’s leadership over players who protested during the playing of the national anthem.